Dream to Recall: Imagination-Guided Experience Retrieval for Memory-Persistent Vision-and-Language Navigation: Experiments

-\textbf{World Model.} \Cref{tab:world_model} evaluates world model variants comparing GRU and Transformer architectures with and without overshooting.
-Transformer variant outperform GRU variant by 1.16\% SPL, 7.68\% observation retrieval accuracy (OA), and 2.56\% history retrieval accuracy (HA) under 5-step overshooting distance.
-With increased imagination steps, retrieval effectiveness generally increases as the exploration horizon broadens, as recall improves for observations (OR) and histories (HR), enabling more informed navigation decisions.
-However, retrieval accuracy decreases due to exponentially increasing candidates in topological graphs with greater distances.
+\textbf{World Model.} \Cref{tab:world_model}(a) evaluates world model variants comparing GRU and Transformer architectures.
+Transformer variant outperforms GRU variant by 1.16\% SPL, 7.68\% observation retrieval accuracy (OA), and 2.56\% history retrieval accuracy (HA) under 5-step overshooting distance.
+As illustrated in \Cref{tab:world_model}(b), retrieval effectiveness generally increases as the exploration horizon broadens, as recall improves for observations (OR) and histories (HR), enabling more informed navigation decisions.
+However, retrieval accuracy decreases due to increasing candidates in topological graphs with greater distances.
 The overshooting objective significantly enhances OA and HR, contributing to robust navigation performance (+1.36\% SPL).
 These results validate that effective retrieval requires both powerful predictive models (Transformer over GRU) and grounded training (overshooting) to balance exploration breadth with query precision.

 \textbf{History Integration.} \Cref{tab:history_representation} compares strategies for incorporating retrieved histories.
 Concatenating viewpoint features with state features in the dedicated encoder yields optimal performance, achieving 1.98\% higher SPL than viewpoint features alone and 0.63\% higher than state features alone.
 This indicates that state features carry crucial pattern information, while still benefiting from observation representation enhancement.
 Without incorporating history encoder, where historical representation is concatenated with coarse-scale encoder inputs, performance decreases by 1.11\% SPL, demonstrating the necessity of separating duties across three distinct encoders.